sheepla/strans/README.md

 Specify the source language name (e.g. `en`, `ja`, etc.) for `--source` option, and specify the target language name for `--target` option.

+To change the instance, specify the hostname of the instance in the `--instance` option.

 ```
 NAME:
    strans - a command line translate tool with GNU Readline like interactive mode